blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 > - b.
 Response:
 > 	- i.
 This prohibition took place during initial period of the Prophet to preserve Qur’aan from mixing and keep them focussed
 > 	- ii.
 This prohibition to record hadeeth was abrogated later
 > 	- iii.
-Some of the senior companions like Abu Bakr (Saheefah Abu Bakr), Abu hoorayrah recorded Hadeeth
+Some of the senior companions like Abu Bakr (Saheefah Abu Bakr), Abu Hoorayrah recorded Hadeeth
 > 	- iv.
 Prophet asked some of his companions to write for a person who asked Prophet’s statement in the recorded fomat
 > 	- v.
 Not all members of that early community were illiterate
 > 	- vi. there existed some tools enabling written recording